 - Why it's a priority for New Zealand

 - How to get involved

-Pacific Island countries are our nearest neighbours and, with more than 250,000 Pacific Islanders living in New Zealand, we share strong personal ties.
+Pacific Island countries are our nearest neighbours and, with almost 296,000 Pacific peoples living in New Zealand, we share strong personal ties.
 New Zealand has a clear interest in a prosperous and sustainable region and our main objective for PACER Plus is to encourage economic development in Pacific countries.

 Opportunities for economic development in Pacific Island countries are limited because of their small size and the difficulty achieving the economies of scale needed to compete in international markets.
 PACER Plus should help create jobs and wealth in the Pacific by making it easier for these countries to trade.